- Have two machines available to run Ignition Gateway and Ignition Edge MQTT.

-In conjunction with the Sparkplug specification, it is very useful to set up a working system that uses the MQTT Sparkplug specification in order to observe a simple, but fully functional system.
-This section of the tutorial will provide step by step instructions for installing and configuring Ignition Edge MQTT and an Ignition Gateway to show tags being published from Ignition Edge to the Ignition Gateway running MQTT Distributor and MQTT Engine.
+In conjunction with the Sparkplug specification, it is very useful to set up a working system that uses the MQTT in order to observe a simple and fully functional distributed system.
+This section of the tutorial will provide step by step instructions for installing and configuring Ignition Edge MQTT and an Ignition Gateway to show tags being published from a Ignition Edge server running the MQTT Transmission module to a Ignition Gateway server running the MQTT Distributor module and MQTT Engine module.

 - MQTT Distributor – An MQTT Server that runs as an Ignition module.